-In 2014 and 2013, the Company completed a number of acquisitions which are more fully described in Note 2, "Acquisitions".
+During the reporting periods, the Company completed a number of acquisitions which are more fully described in Note 2, "Acquisitions".
 The consolidated financial statements include the results of operations from these business combinations from their date of acquisition.

 Use of Estimates